Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Introduction

 \section{Introduction}

-The trend in econometrics is to use increasingly more flexible models that can give a richer description of the economy under investigation.
-As the model complexity increases, the estimation problems get more involved and computationally costly MCMC methods are often used to sample from the posterior distribution.
+The trend in econometrics is to use increasingly more flexible models that give a richer description of the economy, particularly for prediction purposes.
+As the model complexity increases, the estimation problems get more involved, and computationally costly MCMC methods are often used to sample from the posterior distribution.

 Most models involve a relatively small set of hyperparameters that needs to be chosen by the user.
-As an example, consider the steady-state BVAR model of \cite{villani2009}, which is widely used among practitioners and professional forecasters (see e.g. \cite{Gustafsson2016} and \cite{stockhammar2017impact}) and is used in Section \ref{sec:Empirical-applications} for illustration.
-The choice of prior distribution in BVARs is often reduced to the selection of a small set of prior hyperparameters.
-Some of these hyperparameters can be specified subjectively by experts, for example, the steady-state is usually given rather informative subjective priors.
-Other prior hyperparameters control the smoothness/shrinkage properties of the model and are less easy to specify subjectively. \cite{giannone2015} proposed to treat these hard-to-specify prior hyperparameters as unknown parameters and explore the joint posterior of the hyperparameters, the VAR dynamics, and the shock covariance matrix.
-This is a statistically elegant approach but can be computationally costly, and most practitioners seem to prefer to fix the hyperparameters before estimating the other model parameters. \cite{carriero2012} propose a brute force approach where the marginal likelihood is evaluated over a grid.
-This is very computationally demanding, and the vast majority of applications instead use conventional values for the hyperparameters, dating back to \cite{doan1984forecasting}.
-However, the conventional values were found to be optimal on a specific historical dataset and are likely to be suboptimal for other datasets.
+For example, consider the steady-state BVAR model \citep{villani2009}, which is widely used among practitioners and professional forecasters \citep{karlsson2013}, and used in Section \ref{sec:Empirical-applications} for illustration.
+The choice of the prior distribution in BVARs is often reduced to the selection of a small set of prior hyperparameters.
+Some of these hyperparameters can be specified subjectively by experts, for example, the steady-state is usually given a rather informative subjective prior.
+Other prior hyperparameters control the smoothness/shrinkage properties of the model and are less easy to specify subjectively.

-Hence, there is a real practical demand for a fast method for optimizing the marginal likelihood over a set of hyperparameters.
+\citet{giannone2015} proposed to treat these hard-to-specify prior hyperparameters as unknown parameters and explore the joint posterior of the hyperparameters, the VAR dynamics, and the shock covariance matrix.
+This is a statistically elegant approach which works well when the marginal likelihood is available in closed form and is easily evaluated.
 However, the marginal likelihood is rarely available in closed form.
-The BVARs with conjugate priors considered in \cite{carriero2012} are an exception, but already the steady-state VAR needs MCMC methods to evaluate the marginal likelihood.
-This makes the optimization problem challenging since every evaluation of the marginal likelihood requires a full MCMC run.
+The BVARs with conjugate priors considered in \citet{carriero2012}, and \citet{giannone2015} are an exception, but already the steady-state VAR needs MCMC methods to evaluate the marginal likelihood.
+It is of course always an option to sample the hyperparameters jointly with the other model parameters using Metropolis-Hastings (MH) or Hamiltonian Monte Carlo (HMC), but this likely leads to inefficient samplers since the parameter spaces are high-dimensional and the posterior of the hyperparameters are often quite complex, see e.g. the application in Section \ref{sec:Time-varying-parameter-BVAR}.